The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: OVERVIEW

 \end{itemize}

-\section{Overview}
+\section{OVERVIEW}

-A typical end-to-end deep face recognition system includes three basic elements: face detection, face preprocessing, and face representation, as shown in Fig.~\ref{Pipeline}.
+A typical end-to-end deep face recognition system includes three basic elements: face detection, face alignment, and face representation, as shown in Fig.~\ref{Pipeline}.
 First, face detection localizes the face region on the input image.
-Then, face preprocessing is proceeded to normalize the detected face into a canonical layout.
-Finally, face representation devotes to extract discriminative features from the prepossessed face.
+Then, face alignment is proceeded to normalize the detected face into the canonical layout.
+Finally, face representation devotes to extracting discriminative features from the aligned face.
 The features are used to calculate the similarity between them, in order to make the decision that whether the faces belong to the same identity.

-We structure the body sections (Section~\ref{sec:face_detection},~\ref{sec:face_preprocessing},~\ref{sec:face_representation}) with respect to the three elements, each of which is a research topic that covers abundant literatures in computer vision.
+The structure of this survey is illustrated in Fig.~\ref{Content}.
+We structure the body sections (Section~\ref{sec:face_detection},~\ref{sec:face_alignment},~\ref{sec:face_representation}) with respect to the three elements, each of which is a research topic that covers abundant literatures in computer vision.
 We give an overview of the three elements briefly in this section, and dive into each of them in the following body sections.